 - In a medium bowl, whisk together eggs and milk.
 Set aside.

 - Heat olive oil in a medium-sized skillet over medium heat.
-Cook potatoes in skillet while covered for 10 minutes, stirring occasionally, until potatoes are tender but firm.
+Cook potatoes in a skillet while covered for 10 minutes, stirring occasionally, until potatoes are tender but firm.
 Stir in spinach, green onions, garlic, salt, and pepper.
 Cook an additional 1 to 2 minutes, or until spinach wilts.

-- Pour egg mixture into skillet on top of vegetables.
+- Pour egg mixture into the skillet on top of vegetables.
 Sprinkle cheese on top.
 Reduce heat to medium-low, cover, and cook until egg firm, approximately 5 to 10 minutes.
 Serve warm.

 Did you try this?
-Do let me in comments know how your Red Potato and Spinach Frittata turn out?
+Do let me in the comments know how your Red Potato and Spinach Frittata turn out?